symfony/symfony-docs/frontend/asset_mapper.rst

   any web server, but can be easily enabled.

-Once you've done these things, you can use a tool like `Lighthouse`_ to further test the performance of your.
+Once you've done these things, you can use a tool like `Lighthouse`_ to validate the performance of your site!

+.. _performance-preloading:

 Performance: Add Preloading
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~